cngshow/prisme/README.md

 3 - Launch SQL Developer and connect to your local Express edition as **system** at the default port **1521** with the SID as **xe**.

-4 - Run the following commands to create the PRISME users changing the **!some_password!** to a secure password.
+4 - Run the following commands to create the PRISME users changing the **some_password** to a secure password.
 ```
 -- USER SQL
-CREATE USER PRISME_DEV IDENTIFIED BY !some_password! ;
+CREATE USER PRISME_DEV IDENTIFIED BY some_password ;
 -- ROLES
 GRANT "DBA" TO PRISME_DEV ;
 GRANT "CONNECT" TO PRISME_DEV ;

 -- USER SQL
-CREATE USER PRISME_TEST IDENTIFIED BY !some_password! ;
+CREATE USER PRISME_TEST IDENTIFIED BY some_password ;
 -- ROLES
 GRANT "DBA" TO PRISME_TEST ;
 GRANT "CONNECT" TO PRISME_TEST ;

 -- USER SQL
-CREATE USER PRISME_PROD IDENTIFIED BY !some_password! ;
+CREATE USER PRISME_PROD IDENTIFIED BY some_password ;
 -- ROLES
 GRANT "DBA" TO PRISME_PROD ;
 GRANT "CONNECT" TO PRISME_PROD ;